leogx9r/DiscordCrypt/TECHNICALITIES.md

     Elliptic Curves.

 The main benefits of this algorithm is that it is much smaller in size in contrast to
-     standard Diffie-Hellman keys and is extremely quick to generate a key pair.
+     standard Diffie-Hellman keys and is extremely quick to generate a key pair while offering the same level of security..

 The downside, however, is that many consider it insecure as concerns of various
     [backdoors](https://en.wikipedia.org/wiki/Elliptic-curve_cryptography#Backdoors)